jmashuque/branch-directory-map/README.md

 ## Data Collection

-This app utilizes many Google services including Maps SDK for Android, various Maps API's, Firebase including Remote Config, Cloud, as well as Play Services.
-All of this implies various forms of data collection that I have no control over.
-I personally do not have access to any of this data, but the Cloud Billing account holder(s) may access some of this data.
+This app utilizes many Google services including Maps SDK for Android, various Maps Platform API's, Firebase including Remote Config, Cloud, as well as Play Services.
+All of this implies various forms of data collection for who knows what purposes, that you nor I have any control over.
+Such is the price of using Google products.
+The Cloud Billing account holder(s), most likely you, may access some of this data.
 You as a developer or employer are responsible for informing your end-users about this data collection in accordance with your local laws.

+## Known Issues

+Being a pre-release app, there are some known issues.
+Most notably your logcat will be flooded with `Too many Flogger logs received before configuration.
+Dropping old logs.` messages.
+This error is directly related to the Maps SDK and I have been unable to resolve it.
+This project doesn't utilize Flogger or Compose, so it seems to be on Google's end.
+For now you can safely ignore this error or suppress the message on logcat.

 ## Changelog

 ### 0.1-beta1 (upcoming)
 - upcoming: loading screen activity or progress bar for geocoding segment
 - upcoming: marker icons will render with a letter to show position if on the route
-- upcoming: ability to display all marker tables together
+- upcoming: ability to display all marker tables together, amd route to a marker more than once
 - upcoming: revised database scheme to help geocode better including mandatory full-format postal codes and separate plus codes
 - upcoming: proxy option which will disable implementing Firebase Remote Config and `EncryptedSharedPreferences`
 - upcoming: option for automatic route optimization using Traveling Salesman algorithm